-Here at Fit Small Business, we use the popular WordPress platform.
-If you like what you see, head on over to read our guide on How to Make a WordPress Website.
-There, we’ll show you how to get your site up and running in just a few easy steps–without breaking the bank to do so!
+At Fit Small Business, we use the popular WordPress platform to run our site.
+Our guide on how to make a WordPress website will help you get a site like ours up and running in just a few easy steps.

 What is a CMS?

 A CMS (Content Management System) is a computer application or set of similar programs that can be used to create or, as the name suggests, manage digital content.
 This is done by adding, editing, or deleting content that is to be published on a website.

 What Does a CMS Allow You To Do?

 Most CMS programs include web-based publishing, format management, history editing and version control, indexing, search and retrieval.
 By the nature of a CMS, the program supports the separation of content and presentation.
 CMSs are capable of creating and editing content, and allow you to administer users and assign different permissions to each.

 When deciding whether or not a CMS is the right fit for your website, consider the following pros and cons: